Skip to content

 Kenneth Litchfield

-A war-torn 7 year Kidney Transplant survivor, Ken’s life has been drastically changed as result of CKD and its associated failures and complications.
+A war-torn seven-year kidney transplant recipient, Ken’s life has been drastically changed as result of CKD.
 It may be said that Ken is not shy.
 When he was run over by CKD, he decided it was only fair to seek opportunities to improve the process where he could.
 Born and raised in Calgary, Alberta, he’s married to his best friend and feels blessed beyond recognition.

 Marian Reich

-Marian Reich became a living kidney donor to her sister-in-law in 2010.
-She became a patient partner with Can-SOLVE CKD in 2017 and has participated in research projects with foci on living kidney transplant and the living donor evaluation process.
-In Can-SOLVE CKD she was a member of the Patients Governing Council and a member of the Training and Mentorship Committee where she worked on the Storytelling for Impact course.
-She has served as a volunteer Transplant Ambassador since 2017 as team lead at Mackenzie Health Hospital in Ontario.
+Marian Reich became a living kidney donor to her sister-in-law in 2010, a patient partner with Can-SOLVE CKD in 2017, and participates in research projects with foci on living kidney transplant and the living donor evaluation process.
+She also acted as a member of the Can-SOLVE CKD Patients Governing Council and a member of the Training and Mentorship Committee where she worked on the Storytelling for Impact course.
+Furthermore, she has served as a volunteer Transplant Ambassador since 2017 as team lead at Mackenzie Health Hospital in Ontario.

 Marian’s interests in CKD research are driven by her desire to see all kidney patients receive the most appropriate treatment and current information on living transplant early in their care.
 She believes connecting patients with those with lived experience is beneficial to patients and their family members.